 What to See: Old Town is a major tourist destination in its own right, and has so many options for shopping, dining, and entertainment.
 Here are a couple favorites and can’t miss spots:

 - Take a walk!
 Alexandria is so pedestrian friendly, and King Street is such a fun place for window shopping.
 Head down to the Marina for people-watching, or have a picnic in Waterfront Park.

 - Grab a bike and head to the Mount Vernon Trail.
 Even though it can be crowded, this trail is a great recreational link between DC and Mount Vernon, and it offers great views of the river.

-- I bet you didn’t know that Alexandria has its own water park!
+- I bet you didn’t know that Alexandria has its own water park, and it’s actually one of the best indoor water park resorts in the country!
 Cameron Run-Great Waves Waterpark is open from Memorial Day through Labor Day and includes a wave pool and several waterslides.

 - All that walking, biking, and watersliding will definitely build up an appetite.
 Lucky for you, Alexandria is full of great restaurants.
 Restaurant Eve is considered one of the best fine-dining establishments in the region, Momo Sushi is a local favorite, and Jay loves Asian Bistro.

 - Need a drink?
 Head over to Rustico, a beer lover’s paradise off Route 1.
 Even though it now has a DC counterpart at Birch & Barley/Churchkey, it’s still worth a trip out to Rustico for great beers and good food.

 - And to top it all off, you absolutely MUST stop by Dairy Godmother for incredibly delicious frozen custard.
 It’s in Del Ray, so it’s a bit removed from Old Town, but it’s definitely worth the visit!

 What’s Nearby: Alexandria is southeast of Arlington and across the river from DC’s River East neighborhoods.